intuition-dev/INTUITION/src/README.md

 `mbake` is the open source modern tool for developers that makes you most productive: it makes Pug, SCSS and Typescript.
 It comes with example apps that include WebSite showing how to load.js, CRUD showing how to do dynamic apps.
 You can use any application architecture you like
-Also you can itemize `mbake -i dat.yaml` files to make a nice SEO friendly blog.
+Also you can itemize `mbake -i dat.yaml` files to make a nice SEO friendly CMS.

 ## Extras and next steps